Magda Chambriard

-Magda Maria de Regina Chambriard (born 1957) is a Brazilian chemical engineer.
+Magda Maria de Regina Chambriard (born 1957) is a Brazilian civil engineer.
 In June 2024 she became the president of Petrobras, the state-owned petroleum corporation that was ranked the 54th largest company in the world in 2024 by Forbes Global 2000.
 Between 2012 and 2016 she was the first female director-general of the National Agency of Petroleum, Natural Gas and Biofuels (ANP), the agency charged with regulating Brazil's oil industry.

 Early life and education

 Chambriard was born on 30 June 1957 in Rio de Janeiro, to Sérgio Raul de Barros Regina and Cândida Alves de Barros Regina.
 Her father was a lawyer and Portuguese language teacher.
 She married a surgeon, Claude Jacques Chambriard.
 They later divorced but she kept his surname.
 In 1979, she graduated in civil engineering from the Federal University of Rio de Janeiro (UFRJ).
 She joined Petrobras in 1980.
 After studying at the Petrobras Corporate University on matters related to oil exploration and production, she completed a postgraduate degree in chemical engineering in 1989 from the Instituto Alberto Luiz Coimbra de Pós-Graduação e Pesquisa em Engenharia known by its acronym, COPPE, a branch of UFRJ.